Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Placing the Reflection

-As the Shadow Catcher and the Mirror Catcher are at the same location only the Shadow Catcher will be visible.
+As the Shadow Catcher and the Reflection Catcher are at the same height only the Shadow Catcher will be visible.

 Select the Mirror catcher's Scene Node and raise its height by 0.001 meters.